Optimal Rep Range for Hypertrophy: 6-12 Reps

 Adjusting Rep Ranges for Different Muscle Groups

-Why 6-12 Reps is Optimal for Hypertrophy
+Why 6-12 Reps is Commonly Recommended for Hypertrophy

 What is the optimal rep range for hypertrophy?